matteoceschia/SN-IEgenerator/README.md

 dummy entries for all these in the ROOT output file.
 Again, the simpler the better for the purpose of reconstruction validation on these simple geometric events.

+FLTranslate is a small application to translate the simulated toy data sets to Falaise BRIO files which then contain filled 'Calibrated Data' data banks as required for reconstruction modules.
+The application needs to be built with cmake using the Bayeux and Falaise libraries, similar to building FLSimulate.
+Once built, try ./build/fltranslate --help to see the minimal command line options.
+The resulting BRIO files should then be able to serve as input files for reconstruction modules.
+This currently hasn't been tested but the translation itself appears to work.

 Installed geometry event types
 ------------------------------